thibaudcolas/frontend-starter-kit/docs/troubleshooting.md

 ### `npm install` taking a very long time to download packages and destroying network connectivity

 - Add `registry=http://registry.npmjs.org/` to `~/.npmrc` to force HTTP requests instead of HTTPS.
-- If the project is using a `npm-shrinkwrap.json` file, run `sed -i 's/https:/http:/g' npm-shrinkwrap.json` to change all of its URLS to HTTP.
+- If the project is using a `package-lock.json` file, run `sed -i 's/https:/http:/g' package-lock.json` to change all of its URLS to HTTP.
-    - Additionnaly, make sure to update the `shrinkwrap` or `lock` command to do this automatically (see `package.json` on this project for an example).

 ### Error: `libsass` bindings not found.
 Try reinstalling `node-sass`